wso2/docs-mg/en/docs/reference/configurations/configuring-micro-gw-conf-for-docker.md

 ## Example 1 - Defining the Listener HTTPS port

-Let’s assume that you are going to fetch an environment variable for `httpsPort` under the `[listenerConfig]` configuration in the `micro-gw.conf` file.
+Let’s assume that you are going to override the assigned value for `httpsPort` under the `[listenerConfig]` configuration in the `micro-gw.conf` file.
 The following code snippet shows part of the configuration in the `micro-gw.conf` file.

 ```
 [listenerConfig]